WangLiYaoTJ/DFVG/README.md

 This figure shows the workflow of our DFVG.

+## UAV-Wafog dataset
+The proposed dataset UAV-Wafog can be downloaded here.

 ## Demonstration running instructions
 ### 1. Requirements
 This code has been tested on an A100.